Solitarystate/terraform-ontap/terraform-netapp-ontap/README.md

 1. **Clone the Repository**: Clone this repository to your local machine.
 2. **Configure Variables**: Update the variable files in the `environments` directory to match your environment settings.
-3. **Initialize Terraform**: Run `terraform init` in the desired environment directory to initialize the Terraform workspace.
+3. **Initialize OpenTofu**: Run `tofu init` in the desired environment directory to initialize the OpenTofu workspace.
-4. **Plan the Deployment**: Use `terraform plan` to review the resources that will be created.
+4. **Plan the Deployment**: Use `tofu plan` to review the resources that will be created.
-5. **Apply the Configuration**: Execute `terraform apply` to create the resources defined in the configuration.
+5. **Apply the Configuration**: Execute `tofu apply` to create the resources defined in the configuration.

+### Alternative: Using Terraform

+If you prefer to use Terraform instead of OpenTofu, replace all `tofu` commands with `terraform` in the steps above.
+The configuration is fully compatible with both tools.

 ## Usage